CosmicMind/Graph/README.md

 ### Data-Driven Design

 As data moves through your application, the state of information may be observed to create a reactive experience.
-Below is an example of watching when a User Clicked a Button.
+Below is an example of watching when a "User Clicked a Button".

 ```swift
 let graph: Graph = Graph() // set UIViewController delegate as GraphDelegate